International Women's Day 2022

 Arctic Traveller & Botanist

 Born at Carlowrie Castle, near Kirkliston and educated in Edinburgh, Isobel developed a love of travel and adventure at a young age.
-She had soon covered Scotland and began to look at bigger challenges.

 So, this IWD, lets celebrate these great women who challenged conventions and grabbed life by both hands.
 Something that we can all learn by, don’t you think?